fltk-rs/fl2rust/README.md

 - Only constructor methods are supported.
 - fl2rust doesn't check the generated Rust code for correctness.
 - Supports fltk-rs > 0.13.

+## Where can you get FLUID?
+There are several options:
+1- cargo install fltk-fluid​
+2- Fluid is built when building fltk-rs, where it'll be in the OUT_DIR.
+2- Through a package manager.
+3- By building the fltk library yourself using cmake.

 ## Tutorial
 - [Use FLUID (RAD tool) with Rust](https://www.youtube.com/watch?v=k_P0wG3-dNk)